Skip to content

 Yes, but you may only remain in the U.S. during that time if you also fit one of the exceptions to the full-time registration rule for F-1 and J-1 students.
 Otherwise you must plan to stay outside the U.S. during your on-leave period and apply for a new SEVIS record and I-20 when you want to return.

-No, as long as you are registered you do not need to apply for on-leave status.
+No, if you are registered for classes, you do not need to apply for on-leave status.
 In addition, because your SEVIS record will remain active, you do not need to request a new I-20 or DS-2019 prior to your return.

-Yes, it is advised that you enter the U.S. in student status, even if just to defend your dissertation.
+Yes, ISS advises that you enter the U.S. in student status, even if just to defend your dissertation.
 To request a new I-20 or DS-2019, log-in to your MyISSS profile and complete the Returning Student I-20 Request.